Pizza20/Ry-operating-system-For-C-drive/README.md

 if something goes wrong let me know i will respond to any issues within 1-2 days

-please tell me if there is any sugestions

-must be installed to C drive to function and sent to desktop

-if you dont now how I have very detailed instructions down below with 7 simple steps READ CAREFULY
+please read instructions down below to install with 7 simple steps READ CAREFULY OR IT WILL NOT FUNCTION!!!

 =============================================================================================================================

+you will need:

+a PC

+Internet

+and to download the zip file

 ![Screenshot 2021-12-11 223934](https://user-images.githubusercontent.com/91672714/145703077-0de22e26-2d0b-43e5-a519-06ac9f751662.png)